robjwells/robjwells.github.io/posts/2016/10/2016-10-21-namemangler.md

 Which takes care of the padding with no fuss.
 (At this point, the date has been parsed for completeness’s sake, hence the strftime codes.)

 That might lead to a question about why I don’t just use Python to do this.
-And the answer is that, once you’ve got a recipe that works for you, NameManger is painless and flexible.
+And the answer is that, once you’ve got a recipe that works for you, Name Mangler is painless and flexible.
 Really, [check it out][nm].